danchoi/poddb_client/README.markdown

     poddb -F

-You can also aggregate all the most recent items from your favorite items by launching Poddb with the command
+You can also aggregate all the most recent episodes from your favorite episodes by launching Poddb with the command

     poddb -f